 If you've been allergic to cats or dogs (or bunnies or guinea pigs) your whole life, your heart may sink when you learn the love of your life comes with one.
-But before you run the other way, try these steps, says allergist Janna Tuck, MD.
-She is chair of the American College of Allergy, Asthma and Immunology indoor environment committee:
+But before you run the other way, try these steps, says allergist Janna Tuck, MD:

 Clear the air.
 Have your partner:

-Get medicated: If over-the-counter allergy pills and eye drops don't do the trick, see an allergist for prescriptions meds.
+Get medicated.
+If over-the-counter allergy pills and eye drops don't do the trick, see an allergist for prescription meds.
 Allergy shots may be an option for you, but they require at least 3 to 5 years of regular doctor visits.

 Plan your pet future.
 Agree that if the relationship continues, when the dog or cat goes to pet heaven, you won't get another.

 If your allergies are still a problem, find out where you stand.
 "It's a relationship gauge," Tuck says.
 "If your significant other isn't willing to consider your health as more important than the pet, then you might want to reconsider the relationship."

 No one wants to give away a beloved pet, but human health comes first, she says.